 Examples of Assistive Listening Devices

 Personal Frequency Modulation (FM) Systems

 These are like miniature radio stations.
 They operate on special frequencies assigned by the Federal Communications Commission.
 They usually consist of a transmitter microphone used by the speaker and a receiver and headset used by the listener.

-FM systems are used in a variety of situations such as listening to a tour guide, a classroom lecturer, a sales trainer, a church leader, or to sounds at sporting event or theatre.
+FM systems are used in a variety of situations such as listening to a tour guide, a classroom lecturer, a sales trainer, a church leader, or to sounds at a sporting event or theater.
 In most situations, the microphone and transmitter is built into the overall sound system.
-You or your customer is provided with a FM receiver that can connect to a headset or even to a hearing aid.
+You or your customer is provided with an FM receiver that can connect to a headset or even to a hearing aid.

 Infrared systems transmit sound using infrared light waves.
 Although they are often used in the home with TV sets, they can also be used in large settings like theaters and sporting events.

 A hearing aid is an electro-acoustic body worn apparatus which typically fits in or behind the wearer's ear, and is designed to amplify and modulate sounds for the wearer.

 Getting used to a hearing aid takes time.
 Your listening skills should improve gradually as you become accustomed to amplification.
 The sound you hear is different because it's amplified.
 Even your own voice sounds strange when you wear a hearing aid.

 Many types of hearing aids exist today for the hearing impaired and elderly.

 All hearing aids work by collecting sounds from the environment through a microphone, amplifying the sound, and then directing this amplified signal into your ear by way of a loudspeaker.
 The amplified signal stimulates your inner ear, which activates nerve fibers that carry the sound impulses to your brain.